alloy-rs/op-alloy/README.md

 op-alloy is built by open source contributors like you, thank you for improving the project!

-A [contributing guide][contributing] is available to help you get started to contribute to op-alloy.
+A [contributing guide][contributing] is available that sets guidelines for contributing.

 Pull requests will not be merged unless CI passes, so please ensure that your contribution follows the linting rules and passes clippy.